Frequently Asked Questions

 What’s an Amendment?

 An amendment is a document changing your original Agreement of Purchase and Sale.
 It usually covers things like parking spaces and storage spaces.
-Both the purchaser and Streetcar need to accept the Amendment.
+Both the purchaser and Vendor need to accept the Amendment.

 When do I choose my design finishes?